“I am the true vine…. Remain in me as I remain in you. Whoever remains in me will bear much fruit. (John 15: 4a, 5b)

 Of course, the real test was the wine itself.
-From what I remember, as an eight-year-old, my grandfather’s wine, despite his love for this yearly ritual — was awful tasting, maybe too powerful, and potentially dangerous.
+From what I remember, as an eight-year-old, my grandfather’s wine, despite his love for this yearly ritual — was awful tasting, maybe too overpowering, and potentially dangerous.

 Like vines, our roots go deep and provide us with identity and self-knowledge.
 We all grow out of a central vine that is Christ – where there is no one authority.
-Look at the grape vines and their clusters of fruit — there is no beginning or end, no up, no down.
+Look at the grapevines and their clusters of fruit — there is no beginning or end, no up, no down.

 We are all equal, all different and may have different formulas for coming to Christ.
-To bear fruit, there is only one condition, namely to love one another as Christ loved us.
+To bear fruit, there is only one condition, namely, to love one another as Christ loved us.

-Jesus said: “I am the true vine, you are the branches,” and as such we must attach ourselves to his word; not just to accommodate to the soil, but rather to transform it — into service for others who need to drink from the same cup.
+Jesus said: “I am the true vine, you are the branches,” and as such, we must attach ourselves to his word, not just to accommodate to the soil, but rather to transform it — into service for others who need to drink from the same cup.